cortexlabs/cortex/docs/deployments/apis.md

 ## Inference

-The `init` function can be used for model initialization and other setup such as downloading a vocabulary or initializing a tokenizer.
-The `predict` function is responsible for making an inference on a request and returning a prediction.
-The preprocessing of a request and postprocessing of model output can also be done in the predict function.
+A python implementation of the Inference interface defining an `init` function for preparing a model for serving and a `predict` function that applies the model to the sample provided in the request needs to be provided.
+Cortex uses this implementation to load and serve models as an API of autoscaling replicas.

 ```python
 import ...